Why Her

 Why Her (Korean: 왜 오수재인가) is a 2022 South Korean television series directed by Park Soo-jin.
-Starring Seo Hyun-jin in the titular role of Oh Soo-jae, and features Hwang In-youp, Huh Joon-ho in pivotal roles, also Bae In-hyuk appears in the series.
+Starring Seo Hyun-jin in the title role of Oh Soo-jae, and features Hwang In-youp, Huh Joon-ho in pivotal roles, also Bae In-hyuk appears in the series.
 It premiered on SBS TV on June 3, 2022, and aired every Friday and Saturday at 22:00 (KST) till July 23.
+It is also available for streaming on Viu in selected regions.

 Synopsis

 Oh Soo-jae (Seo Hyun-jin) is a talented lawyer and the youngest partner at TK Law Firm, the best law firm in South Korea.
 Oh Soo-jae is driven by her desire to win cases and also her self-righteous principles.
 She has lived her life to achieve success, but she gets involved in an unexpected case and she gets demoted to work as an adjunct professor at Seojung University law school.
 At the law school, Oh Soo-jae meets Gong Chan (Hwang In-youp).
 He is a student there.
 Gong Chan has experienced a painful past, but he still has a warm heart.
 He falls in love with Oh Soo-jae and he would do anything to protect her.
-Meanwhile, Choi Tae-kook (Heo Jun-ho) is the chairman of TK Law Firm.
+Meanwhile, Choi Tae-kook (Huh Joon-ho) is the chairman of TK Law Firm.
 He would do anything to satisfy his desires, even if it's illegal or immoral.